The Carolina's Construction Defects Lawyer

 Look for cracks that are larger than “hairline” – particularly at the corners of windows and doors if the exterior of your house is stucco.
 If the surface of the stucco is flaking or “spalling” off, this may indicate that the stucco was not applied properly.

 Look for gaps between the stucco and windows, doors, hose bibs, pipes, ducts, and electrical fixtures.
 These gaps could be sources of water intrusion.
-Water intrusion will cause serious damage to stucco.
+Water intrusion will cause serious damage to the stucco.

 Where the siding is a wood or vinyl siding, look for significant waviness of the boards and (if it has rained since the house was built) see if the ends and edges of the boards appear swollen from moisture intrusion.
 Inspect wood trim around doors, windows, and other locations to see if joints have opened up or cracks in the wood have developed.
 These conditions may develop over time.